When a form is submitted, by default a submission summary is sent to the owner of the form. This can be turned off under After Submission > Emails.

 - Click the “Add Email” button.

 - Fill out the relevant fields.
-Note that every email needs a “To” address and subject line.
+Note that the field "To" and "Subject" are required.

 - When ready, click the “Add Email” button.